zlehmann/routing-nested-resources-reading-v-000/README.md

 two conventions and use `author_posts(author_id)`.
 Remember it's the singular `author` because we are getting one by `id`.

-It stands to reason the, that a single post for an author would combine the conventions for single author path and single post path, leaving us with `author_post(author_id, post_id)`.
+It stands to reason that a single post for an author would combine the conventions for single author path and single post path, leaving us with `author_post(author_id, post_id)`.